MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup_encryption.md

 ## A couple of preparation steps before getting started with encryption
 * Setup a custom router, any used computer will do, but ideally you'd get something with dual NICs.
-I used a small form factor PC with Dual NICs (Trigkey G5 w/ Intel N100) and  it works great, but I sometimes think I should've gotten a firewall appliances with 4-6 LAN ports instead.
+I used a small form factor PC with Dual NICs (Trigkey G5 w/ Intel N100) and  it works great.
 * Make sure you know how to create local domains (or host overrides) on your local network
-* Create a CloudFlare account and setup a local domain if you want to go the full encryption route
+* Create a CloudFlare account and setup a publicly available domain if you want to go the full encryption route

 ### Setting up your cluster with secure certificates